oracle/truffleruby/doc/user/installing-libssl.md

 TruffleRuby provides the `openssl` module but not the native `libssl` system library that the module uses.
 TruffleRuby requires version 1.0.2.

+Version 1.1.0 or more recent is incompatible, so you might need to install a compatibility version of `libssl`.

 ## Ubuntu

 ```